 But in a way, I’m glad that I landed on Facebook and Instagram a few times this week, despite my best efforts.
 These instances serve as proof that I can still indulge in those habits without going overboard.
-And that realization alone leads to another: This ultimately wasn’t really a detox but a lifestyle overhaul.
+And that realisation alone leads to another: This ultimately wasn’t really a detox, but a lifestyle overhaul.

 It isn’t until the following day that I fully understand just how true this is.
 After a productive day at work, I sit in bed catching up on Snapchat and browsing the internet, half expecting to feel relief for being unrestricted—and instead, after just a couple of minutes, a wave of anxiety washes over me.
-I snap my laptop shut, throw on my sneakers, and get ready to head out for a walk to clear my head.
-As I’m walking out of my apartment, I instinctively grab my keys and phone… and then put my phone back down again, and walk out the door.
-I don't need it.
+I snap my laptop shut, throw on my sneakers and get ready to head out for a walk to clear my head.
+As I’m walking out the door, I instinctively grab my keys and phone.